 The Assessment Center offers English and math assessment tests, required for all students who plan to earn an Associate Degree, to transfer to a 4-year college, or to enroll in certain English and math courses.
 The assessment tests are taken on a computer and are available on an individual drop-in basis during scheduled testing hours.
-The Assessment Center also offers competency exams as an option for meeting certain graduation requirements, math prerequisite challenge exams, and ability to benefit exams for non-high school graduates applying for federal financial aid.
-Tests may be taken in an alternate format, if needed, to accommodate the disabled-contact the Assessment Center or a DSPS counselor for arrangements.
-The Assessment Center is located in room CC1-119 on Level 1, or call 439-2181, ext.
+The Assessment Center also offers ability to benefit exams for non-high school graduates applying for federal financial aid.
+Tests may be taken in an alternate format, if needed, to accommodate the disabled.
+Contact the Assessment Center or a DSPS counselor for arrangements.
+The Assessment Center is located in room CC1-121 on Level 1, or call 439-2181, ext.
 3252.